alon-redis/simple-redis-leaderboard-demo/README.md

 - Answer the questions and submit your answers.
 - View the leaderboard to see the scores of all players.
 - The leaderboard also displays the number of players, perfect score players (100), and high score players (90-100).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README file further based on your project requirements, adding more details, screenshots, or any other relevant information.
-This README provides a basic structure to get you started.